NATS Configuration

 How long pop() blocks waiting for messages before returning empty. |

-ack-wait is the most important consumer setting.
-If a message handler takes longer than ack-wait, the server redelivers the message to another consumer, causing duplicate processing.
+ack-wait is the most critical consumer setting.
+If a handler takes longer than ack-wait, the server redelivers the message to another consumer while the original handler is still running, causing duplicate processing.
 Set it to at least 2× your 99th-percentile handler latency.
+For long-running handlers, use job.updateVisibilityTimeout() to send keep-alive signals (see Long-running jobs and keep-alive).

 Tuning for slow handlers

-# Handlers can take up to 5 minutes
+# Handlers can take up to 5 minutes; add 20% headroom

 rqueue.nats.consumer.ack-wait=6m

-# Give each message 5 attempts before DLQ
+# Give each message 5 delivery attempts before DLQ

 rqueue.nats.consumer.max-deliver=5